rydmike/flex_color_scheme/README.md

 The scheme colors can like Flutter's standard `ColorScheme`, be created by specifying all required schemes colors, but you can also specify just the primary color and get all other colors needed for a complete color scheme computed based on just the provided primary color.
+There is a helper class with a factory `FlexSchemeColor.from`, that can do this.
+The same helper can also create a computed matching dark scheme from its defined light scheme colors with `FlexSchemeColor.toDark`.
+These features are presented in examples 4 and 5.

-When you have defined your `FlexColorScheme` you make a theme based on it with the `toTheme` method, that returns a `ThemeData` object that you can use just like any other `ThemeData` object.
+When you have defined your `FlexColorScheme`, you make a theme based on it with `FlexColorScheme.toTheme`, that returns a `ThemeData` object that you can use just like any other `ThemeData` object.
 You can of course override this returned theme and add additional custom sub-theming to it with the normal ThemeData `copyWith` method.

+For more information about FlexColorScheme's background, and a more detailed explanation about what problems it solves, the already mentioned [**blog post and article**](https://rydmike.com/colorscheme) is recommended reading.

+## Built-in Color Schemes

+Color schemes are no fun without some built-in example schemes to use and play with.
+**FlexColorScheme** comes with 20 ready to go color schemes that you can use in your apps if you like.
+Head over [**here**](https://rydmike.com/colorscheme), to see phone sized screen-shots of them all, in both light and dark mode.

+The bundled examples are all tuned matching light and dark theme pairs.
+The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the Flutter high contrast light and dark color versions as well.
+So OK, there are actually "only" 18 new ready-made color schemes.

+There is of course no need to use any of the built-in color schemes, the package examples show how you can easily make your own custom ones, maybe the built-in examples will inspire you.

 ## Installing